Frequently Asked Questions

 Is guidance available for FIXM implementers?

-FIXM v4.0.0 comes together with a draft FIXM implementation guidance package which provides, among others, a formal mapping between the FIXM Logical Model and the ATS message content as defined in ICAO Doc 4444, and initial recommendations on how to use FIXM Core and the FIXM FF-ICE Message Application in support of the new flight information exchanges described in ATMRPP's draft FF-ICE Implementation Guidance.
+FIXM Core v4.2.0 has a dedicated FIXM User Manual that provides guidance for FIXM implementers.
+The guidance includes a mapping between FIXM and ATS message content as defined in ICAO Doc 4444, and recommendations on how to use FIXM Core and the FIXM FF-ICE Message Application in support of the flight information exchanges described in the ATMRPP’s draft Manual on FF-ICE Implementation Guidance.
 The previous release of FIXM Core, v4.1.0, had similar content within the FIXM Implementation Guidance package.

 I would like to exchange additional flight information not captured in FIXM.
 What can I do?